 - Like MBA programs, PhD programs come in a variety of flavors including part-time and distance-learning formats.
 These formats can offer significantly different opportunities upon completion and should not be viewed equivalently.
 Considering that a full-time PhD will typically take five or more years the time required to complete a part-time PhD could be decades!
 When I began my own PhD studies I had intentions to pursue some consulting on the side but quickly realized that the program itself would require my full commitment.

 I did not attend law school but considered it and wrote my LSAT at the end of my undergraduate degree, well before I wrote the GMAT.
-I also have a brother, father and uncle who are all lawyers in Canada and have had many students who are interested in a career in law or had interests in the area.
+I also have a brother, father and uncle who are all lawyers in Canada and have had many students who have pursued a career in law or had interests in the area.
 A few observations:

 - My perception is that a law school degree is more versatile than a PhD but much less so than an MBA.
 Why?
 While some law school graduates go on to pursue careers beyond the practice of law in government, public policy, business, etc. the training received is more specific than that received in an MBA program and focused on a common final skill set as defined by the state/provincial bar exam.
 In MBA programs the careers paths of graduates are even more varied and there is no default professional graduate exam.